mikrono/tModLoaderWiki_kr_ko/tModLoader-Style-Guide.md

 _**Why: Avoids confusion and inconsistency in the public 'contract' of the class.
 Terraria itself rarely uses properties.
 Microsoft guidelines recommend avoiding public fields entirely.**_

 ## Braces
 Use [K&R Style](https://en.wikipedia.org/wiki/Indentation_style#K&R_style).
-Braces on the same line for statements.
-New line for declarations.
+Braces on the same line for statements, method and property declarations.
+New line for all other declarations.
 This is mostly enforced by .editorconfig

-Braces may be ommitted on _single_ line `if/else/using` statements.
+Braces may be omitted on _single_ line `if/else/using` statements.
+For example:
 ```cs
 if (canRestoreFlag) {
     for (int k = 0; k < canRestore.Count; k++) {